turgu1/maison/Readme.md

 ## Configuration Parameters

 The Maison framework is automating access to the MQTT message broker through the WiFi connection.
 As such, parameters are required to link the device to the WiFi network and the MQTT broker server.
 A file named "/config.json" must be created on a SPIFFS file system in flash memory.
-This is a json structured file.
+This is a JSON structured file.
 Here is an example of such a file:

 ```json
 {